One thing I don’t forget to take with us on vacation is Aloe Vera.

 You may not think that weight loss plays into your immune system but it can.
 Extra weight and obesity

 Extra weight and obesity come with its own set of problems.

-This can lead to leaky gut or bacteria issues in your body.
-That issue can lead illness and the issues just get worse from there.
+This can lead to leaky gut or bacteria issues in your body that can eventually lead to illness and the issues.